• Skip to primary navigation

 What is a Seven Segment Counter Circuit:

-An electrical circuit called a seven segment counter circuit is made to count and show numerical values on a seven segment display.
+Seven segment counter circuit is small electric setup which counts numbers and show on seven segment display.

 Circuit Working: